FailAcademy/learning/wdp-london/_projects/project-05.md

 **Note:** Please ensure browser sync is OFF before proceeding with the steps below.
 VERY IMPORTANT.

-1. Add Ashleigh as an Administrator to your site (username: `ashleigh` / password: `ashleigh` / email: ashleigh@redacademy.com)
+1. Add your instructor as an Administrator to your site (username: `instructor` / password: `instructor` / email: dev@redacademy.com)
 2. Install the WP Migrate DB plugin
 3. Go to Tools > Migrate DB in the WordPress admin area
 4. Change the "Replace" fields so that the first field contains `//localhost/student` and the second contains `/Applications/MAMP/htdocs/student`